mattfarmilo/odin-recipes/README.md

 # odin-recipes
+Recipe HTML project

-Recipe HTML project for The Odin Project
+A basic recipe website using only HTML for The Odin Project